Interception

 Setup:

-- Routes added for those IPs through the TUN
+- Routes added for resolved IPs through the TUN

 - Packet engine performs NAT to redirect to proxy